 Outside reenacting Bob is Vice President, Industrial Market Sector for an Environmental Consulting Firm that provides technical services to industrial manufacturers with environmental liability issues.
 He resides in Wrentham, Mass. with his wife Lisa.
 They have two daughters, one who lives in Jamaica Plain with her husband and works in Boston, and another who lives and works in Washington, DC.

-Clerk: Major Michael V. Graves, Adjutant, was sworn to service in the 10th Regiment on Patriot's Day 2006 as a private in the Battalion Company.
+Clerk/Secretary: Major & Captain Michael V. Graves, Adjutant, was sworn to service in the 10th Regiment on Patriot's Day 2006 as a private in the Battalion Company.
 Over the years he has held many positions in the regiment including Serjeant of the Light Infantry Company and Captain of the Grenadier Company.
-He currently serves as Adjutant for the regiment and manages the Regimental web site.
+He currently serves as Adjutant for the regiment and manages the Regimental web site and, as of August 2021, Major Graves resumed his postion as Captain of the Grenadier Company.

-Michael lives in Chelmsford Mass with his wife Valerie, who is a member of the 10th's Corps of Civillian Volunteers.
+Michael graduated from the Univerity of Nebraska-Lincoln in 1986 with a Bachelors of Science degree (Cum Laude, Phi Beta Kappa) in Biological Sciences and then went on to earn a Ph.D. in Genetics from Oregon State University in 1992.
+He currently lives in Chelmsford Mass with his wife Valerie, who is a member of the 10th's Corps of Civillian Volunteers.

-Treasurer: Capt.
-Shaun Timberlake is the Regiment’s Corporate Treasurer (known historically as the Paymaster) and CO of the Light Infantry.
-Running the business side of the Regiment, Shaun’s duties include maintaining the Regiment’s finances and bank accounts, insurance coverage and filing of state and federal informational returns.
+Treasurer: Captain Leonard Torto was elected by the Board as the Regiment’s Corporate Treasurer (known historically as the Paymaster) on 22 February 2022.
+Running the business side of the Regiment, Leonard’s duties include maintaining the Regiment’s finances and bank accounts, insurance coverage and filing of state and federal informational returns.

 At Large Member: Colonel Paul O'Shaugnessy joined the Regiment as a Light Infantry Private soldier in 1972 while working as a summer tour guide on Lexington Green.
 He remained with the Light Infantry for 25 years before serving as Commanding Officer from 1997 to 2014, and now serves as Quartermaster of the Regiment.
 His basement serves as a Regimental storehouse and a workshop.
 He assists the New England Revolutionary War avocation as a regional coordinator for the British Brigade and the Boston Garrison, a webmaster for BATTLEROAD.ORG, and an organizer of several annual re-enactment events in New England.
 Paul is currently a Board member and past President of the LEXINGTON HISTORICAL SOCIETY and also a Board member of the FRIENDS of MINUTE MAN NATIONAL PARK.
 In his spare time, Paul serves as a Board member, actor, and Technical Director for The Footlight Club in Jamaica Plain, MA.